the-foreign-architect/frontend-gridsome/content/guides/seoul/index.md

 ## Lotte World Tower - KPF

-Seoul’s first super tall, KPF’s Lotte tower is a 555m tall building located in Gangam.
-Its shape is quite unique, if not a little weird: it looks like a corn ear, half-open, or like a large rocket ready to take off.
+Seoul’s first super tall, KPF’s Lotte Tower is a 555m tall building located in Gangnam.
+Its shape is unique, if not a little weird: it looks like a corn ear, half-open, or like a large rocket ready to take off.
 Add to that the funny-looking split tip, and you have a one-of-a-kind skyscraper.

 <captioned-image alt="Lotte World Tower" caption="© Kohn Pedersen Fox Associates PC" imgFile="guides/seoul/Lotte_World_Tower_hero.jpg"/>